Unveiling the Mystery: Deriving the Derivative of ln(x)cos(x)

 Explanation and Interpretation of the Result

 The derivative, cos(x)/x - ln(x)sin(x), represents the instantaneous rate of change of the function ln(x)cos(x) at any given point x.
-This rate of change is not a simple, easily visualized function like a straight line.
+Because of that, this rate of change is not a simple, easily visualized function like a straight line.
 It's a composite function that reflects the interplay between the logarithmic and trigonometric components.

 Let's break down the two terms individually: